MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/setup.md

 `license_request`

 This command generates the file `license_request.req` in the path `/usr/local` .
-You need to send to us the file via email at `staff@makarenalabs.com` with the subject `MuseBox License request` .
+You need to send to us the file via email at `staff@makarenalabs.com` with the subject `MuseBox License request` and with the message body `I accept your evaluation license agreement`.
 Our internal system will check if the email is associated to a valid customer, then, according to your signed contract, the system will respond to you with the license file, called `license.lic` .
 When you receive the license file, you need to place the file in this path:
 `/usr/local/bin`